Know the features that can help keep your smart devices cyber secure

 Like it or not, having smart devices in our homes and on our bodies leaves us vulnerable to attacks from cyber criminals.

-For example: A cyber criminal might hack into your network and stop your devices from working (what’s known as a ransomware attack).
+For example: A cyber criminal might hack into your network NetworkSeveral computers that are connected to one another. and stop your devices from working (what’s known as a ransomware attack).

 On your computer, this might prevent you from accessing files or using the internet.
-But with so many smart devices connected to your network, the consequences of a ransomware attack in the age of smart devices could be much more dire.
+But with so many smart devices connected to your network, the consequences of a ransomware RansomwareRansomware is a type of malware that restricts access to your computer or your files and displays a message that demands payment for the restriction to be removed.
+The two most common means of infection appear to be phishing emails that contain malicious attachments and website pop-up advertisements. attack in the age of smart devices could be much more dire.

 Imagine, for example, not being able to turn on your oven or turn up your thermostat – that’s a far worse outcome than being unable to just use a laptop.